 Breathing is Medicine

-Donna Wilson, RN, is a personal trainer at integrative medicine center at Memorial Sloan Ketterling Cancer Center in New York.
+Donna Wilson, RN, is a personal trainer at the integrative medicine center at Memorial Sloan Ketterling Cancer Center in New York.
 She helps restore flexibility, reduce breathlessness and fatigue in cancer patients and survivors.
 In a recent webinar presented by the Lung Cancer Alliance, she shared some breathing exercises that can be used to strengthen your breathing.

 It may sound counter-intuitive to use breathing to combat breathlessness.
 But, Donna says, “Breathing is medicine.
 Exercise is medicine.”